BeckettBoo/OBD-Trackify/README.md

 * **Storage:** Localized cryptographic logging to an onboard SPI MicroSD module.
 * **Analytics Dashboard:** A custom web UI using Leaflet.js to filter and visualize network risk profiles on an interactive map.

----
-*Developed in collaboration with a Red Team security researcher.
-Firmware initialization scripts dropping soon.*